Phosters/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Link to Github and Gitpod connection](assets/gitpod-github.png)

-## Containerzing the Backtend of Crudder:
+## Containerzing the Backend of Crudder:

 NB: I added the extension for docker in Gitpod first.
 After that, we will install flask which is used for developing web applications using python.
 Advantages of using Flask framework are: There is a built-in development server and a fast debugger provided [More information on Flask](https://www.analyticsvidhya.com/blog/2021/10/easy-introduction-to-flask-framework-for-beginners/)